sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 Now we have the necessary collection of data processed into a consistent manner and we're ready to go back and address those original questions.

-- What was this group about?
+- A general understanding of a group such as their overall goals?
     - This is what the long form reports tell us.
 And for a case like this we're looking for confirmation in as many places as possible.
 We learn this group is about attacking military related targets, trying to gather information that will support their national defense.
-- Any indicators of compromise that could help identify Comment Crew At this point you (if you're playing along at home) have hundreds of indicators, IPs, hashes, malware, domain names, etc. The key for analyzing these isn't just having them, but having them in formats that can be used to support your direction.
-This means formatting (we'll get into that in dissemination) but also deconfliction.
-Plenty of pieces of malware beacon to well known sites/IPs to make sure they're connected to the Internet.
-You don't want to report 8.8.4.4 (Google DNS) is a malicious IP (like a vendor who will go unnamed did... for months... after being told multiple times... before being acquired by Cisco).
+- Any indicators of compromise that could help identify Comment Crew
+    - At this point you have hundreds of indicators, IPs, hashes, malware, domain names, etc. The key for analyzing these isn't just having them, but having them in formats that can be used to support your direction.
+This means formatting (we'll get into that in dissemination) but also deconfliction, making sure that you understand the context of the indicators you have.

+> __Aside on Deconfliction:__ Plenty of pieces of malware beacon to well known sites/IPs to make sure they're connected to the Internet.
+You don't want to report 8.8.4.4 (Google DNS) is a malicious IP.
+At the same time identifying a malware characteristic that is found in 100% of a groups malware is great, unless it's also found in 100% of all PE files (```MZ```).

 That's the basic analysis process.
 My products for something like this generally include a couple paragraphs to answer the first requirement, likely to be continually updated, and a group of files detailing the second set of indicators.
 I could use on one of the major standards for that, such as STIXX or OpenIOC, but given at this point they're both difficult to work with and not wildly well adopted I find its easier to stick with open file types like Markdown, JSON, CSV, etc.